pjh-github/london-marathon-data/README.md

 # Data Quality Improvement

 Mainly needs to focus on removal of undefined data.
-A given field should either be of the defined type (e.g string for name) or null.
+A given key should either be of the defined type (e.g string for name) or null.
 No third category of data should exist.

 ![](img/compass-analysis.png)
 ![](img/compass-analysis-2.png)